90t/book-club/README.md

 - They can also follow or unfollow a user by accessing there profile page , but the user can not follow themselves
 - The users profile page is also the page where other coders/users can private message another coder/user
 -
-- The home page is the page where users can leave a Note/Post & then this Note/Post will show up on the CodeNotes page,
+- The home page is the page where users can leave a Note/Post & then this Note/Post will show up on the CodeNotes page, & there own home page
 -
-- This application can come in very handy indeed , if 2 developers were working on a project , they could very easliy communicate with one another through the use of the mailing system
+- This application can come in very handy indeed , if 2 developers were working on a project ,
+- they could very easliy communicate with one another through the use of the mailing system
 - with little to no distraction
 - More devs on the note page or more team members could also join in & solve problems about there code & advise on going forward
 - Where this application also would come in very handy is in a small business, or family business,